yasu24/Telling-Story-with-Data/README.md

-# TSWD-portfolio-templates
+# About this page
-Portfolio templates for setting up your Telling Stories with Data site.
-Edit these pages as you like for your own portfolio!
-Sometimes it's helpful to keep track of your web URL.
-Consider putting that somewhere on your page for easy reference:
+This is the portal page about me for the class: Telling Story with Data in Fall 2023 Links are as below, and it will be kept updating

 - Web page URL: [https://yasu24.github.io/Telling-Story-with-Data/](https://yasu24.github.io/Telling-Story-with-Data/)
 - This repository: [https://github.com/yasu24/Telling-Story-with-Data](https://github.com/yasu24/Telling-Story-with-Data)

 # Portfolio
 This is my public portfolio for Telling Stories with Data at CMU!
-Here's where all my cool work will go.
-You should probably hire me.

 # About me
-Hi!
-I really like data.
-And I like visualizations.
-So I guess you can say that I like data visualizations!
+Name:       Yasuhiro Kawabata
+Pronoun:    he/him
+Program:    MISM-16
+Graduating: 2023 Dec
+Background: Worked in a Japanese financial institution(7 years in Japan and 5 years in the UK) as a project manager and product manager for the infrastructure development projects

 # What I hope to learn
-All the things - obviously.
-Maybe I want to make a list of all the things.
-If so, I can do so in Markdown like this:

 1. List item #1
 2. List item #2